The 7 Best Places to Travel Alone in 2020

 Why Travel to Japan

 Japan’s low crime rates make it a very safe destination to travel alone, and it’s food, culture and history have been bringing tourists in for centuries.
 It has been ranked in the top 10 of the world’s safest countries, which is very comforting for solo travelers to know.
 History, innovation, art, technology and exquisite food make Japan a top destination.
 Many come to explore tea houses and temples in Kyoto, visit the Japanese gardens, go on a backcountry ski trip to Hokkaido’s volcanoes, or to experience the busy streets of Tokyo.
-Some accommodations unique to Japan include staying in a traditional ryokan or staying in a capsule pod at a hostel.
+Some accommodations unique to Japan include staying in a traditional ryokan or staying in a capsule pod.
 Last but not least, trying Japanese food is a must.
 Top dishes to taste include sushi, sashimi, ramen, okonomiyaki, and green tea.

 Getting Around Japan For Cheap